NS Basic/CE 7.0 Release Notes

 There are also freeware apps, like TaskMgr from http://www.dotfred.net/TaskMgr.htm that make this easier by going on the taskbar.

-4. On Windows Mobile 5 devices, OptionButton groups are not working properly on OptionButton objects that are added using the Forms designer.
+4. Starting with Windows Mobile 5 devices, OptionButton groups are not working properly on OptionButton objects that are added using the Forms designer.
 They work properly if added using the AddObject command in your Form_Open code.
 (We will fix this of course!)

 Known Problems that are Microsoft's